Vlietland-College/AutoMoveOU-for-google-workspace/README.md

 The script will now run every morning.

 # Setting the policy
-Since policies are inherited you don't have to change the way you set the policies
+Since policies are inherited you don't have to change the way you set the regular policies: I highly recommend you keep using the pre-existing OU (Student Chromebooks in our example) or a higher one to enforce policies.
+The few policies that should be different during the holidays are applied in the 'Vacation' OU.
+Do not enforce policies at either container or normal level unless you know what you're doing.

 # ZTE and enrollment